yonglin-wang/temporal-relation-annotation/README.md

 CAVEAT: Tags are not mutable, so you cannot make any changes under an EXISTING tag.
 You have to DELETE and RECREATE your tag, if you want to update your annotated files:

+First three steps are the same as demonstrated above.

 \_d.
 Delete and recreate the tag:
 ```
 $ git tag -d phase1_annotator1